-The main target of microdermabrasion treatment is providing skin smoothness, improving the complexion and overall condition of your skin.
+The main target of microdermabrasion is smoother skin, brighter complexion and improved overall condition of your skin.

 Acne scars (depending on the severity of the problem) can be successfully reduced after multiple procedures.
-By stimulating skin regeneration, collagen and elastin are produced in the skin cells, which results in skin softness and suppleness.
-Acne pits are harder to treat even after a prolonged treatment, as the skin integrity is very damaged.
-Usually, complete removal of acne pits is not possible – the more aggressive methods (such as laser surgeries) will provide more beneficial results.
-Microdermabrasion will make them less visible, but it the deep scars cannot be 100% removes as this is a non-invasive treatment method.
+By stimulating skin regeneration, collagen and elastin are produced in the skin cells.
+This results in skin softness and suppleness.
+Acne scars are harder to treat even after a prolonged period of treatment, as skin integrity is already damaged.
+Usually, complete removal of acne scars is not possible – the more aggressive methods (such as laser surgeries) will provide more beneficial results.
+Microdermabrasion will make them less visible, but the deep scars cannot be 100% removed, having that this is a non-invasive method.

-Dark spots are easier to treat using microdermabrasion.
+Dark spots are easier to treat using microdermabrasion because they don’t affect deeper skin layers.
 Each subsequent session will make the dark spots lighter until they completely disappear.

 How much does microdermabrasion for acne cost?

 It depends on the severity of the problem.
-Usually, a single session a month is enough for patients, suffering very light acne, the moderate acne requires regular procedures, performed twice a month for about 6 months until the acne gets under control.
+Usually, a single session a month is enough for users, suffering very light acne, the moderate acne requires regular procedures, performed twice a month for about 6 months until the acne problem is under control.

-A single in-office microdermabrasion treatment costs $200-$300, the visible results will be available after the initial session.
+A single in-office microdermabrasion session costs $200-$300, the visible results will be available after the initial session.

-And the good news is that there are much cheaper options – at-home microdermabrasion devices.
+The good news is that there are much cheaper options – at-home microdermabrasion devices that are intended for unlimited MDA procedures.
 They provide the same effects but you should perform the procedure yourself.

 This is the most cost-effective option when it comes to microdermabrasion.
-You can get your own machine for the same price as the single procedure at a dermatologist’s office ($200-$300), there are even cheaper devices (less than $70).
-Most patients prefer performing microdermabrasion at home, as the procedure guarantees the same results as the professional session.
-Additionally, it is less time-consuming and such devices can be used whenever you like, as often as you need, as the home microdermabrasion kits are intended for unlimited treatment sessions.
+You can get your own machine for the same price as the single procedure at a beautician’s office ($200-$300), there are even cheaper devices (less than $70).
+Most users prefer performing microdermabrasion at home, as the procedure guarantees the same results as the professional session.
+Additionally, it is less time-consuming and such devices can be used whenever you like, as often as you need.

 How often should I use my microdermabrasion device?

-As the procedure is non-abrasive and non-invasive, patients with different skin conditions (acne, oily, aging, unevenly pigmented skin etc.) resort to microdermabrasion so that they can easily improve their skin’ appearance.
+Microdermabrasion procedures are non-abrasive and non-invasive.
+Consumers with different skin issues (acne, oily, aging, unevenly pigmented skin, etc.) resort to microdermabrasion so that they can easily improve their skin’ appearance.
 Sessions can be done as frequently as weekly or up to every 8 weeks depending on your skin’s needs and tolerance.

-However, for patients with acne or acne-prone skin 1 or 2 sessions per month are sufficient, as these skin problems are often related to increased irritation susceptibility.
+However, for users with acne or acne-prone skin 1 or 2 sessions per month are sufficient, as these skin problems are often related to increased irritation susceptibility.